 In cities where lots of tourists go our locals are looking to make a difference by encouraging travelers to visit spots outside of the touristy city center, and discover different authentically local neighborhoods.

 Even better we think, we are looking to encourage travelers to visit different destinations altogether.
 Since 2017 we’ve only launched city guides to cities that can actually use more travelers – not less.

 We recently launched a city guide to the capital of Armenia – Yerevan.
-On a visit to meet our bloggers, Hripsime Grigoryan President of Armenia Tourism stressed how happy they are that we are putting Armenia on the map.
+On a visit to meet our bloggers, we also met the President of Armenia Tourism Hripsime Grigoryan.
+She stressed how happy they are that we are putting Armenia on the map.
 When we launched a Tirana (Albania) city guide, the mayor tweeted the news and one of our Spotters was invited to talk about the launch on national television.

 As mentioned, Iceland receives 6.5 times more international visitors than there are people in the country.
 At the bottom of the European ranking (full list here) we find countries like Tajikistan (0.02), Moldova (0.04) and Romania (0.14).
 If countries could kill, these countries would kill for more tourists.